 Desiderata - inspirational poem and history

-Whatever the history of Desiderata, the Ehrmann's prose is inspirational, and offers a simple positive credo for life.
+Lots of people debate the meaning and analysis of Desiderata, but whatever the history and meaning of it, Ehrmann's prose is inspirational and offers a simple positive credo for life.

 Go placidly amid the noise and haste, and remember what peace there may be in silence.

 As far as possible, without surrender, be on good terms with all persons.
 Speak your truth quietly and clearly; and listen to others, even to the dull and the ignorant, they too have their story.
 Avoid loud and aggressive persons, they are vexations to the spirit.

 If you compare yourself with others, you may become vain and bitter; for always there will be greater and lesser persons than yourself.
 Enjoy your achievements as well as your plans.
 Keep interested in your own career, however humble; it is a real possession in the changing fortunes of time.